AshitakaLax/CS5050_assignments/Assignment2_knapsack/README.md

 It checks by adding the item to the first knapsack, then the second, then discards that particular item, and tries the next

 ### Description of memorizing
+The memorizing utilizes the same recursion as the knapsack, but substitutes the
 #### Algorithm

 #### Cache